ibmdb/RIBMDB/README.md

 **WINDOWS**

-While installing, the driver downloads and installs the CLI driver from below URL if the same is not present in the system/environment variable.
+- While installing, the driver downloads and installs the CLI driver from below URL if the same is not present in the system/environment variable.

-If you don't want the installer to download the CLI driver, you can download the same or copy from alternate source rather than below to your system's R.Home() directory.
+- If you don't want the installer to download the CLI driver, you can download the same or copy from alternate source rather than below to your system's R.Home() directory.
 	The path should look like `<R_HOME>/clidriver`

-Else, Download the driver in your selected directory and set the `IBM_DB_HOME` Environment variable for the same to be used.
+- Else, Download the driver in your selected directory and set the `IBM_DB_HOME` Environment variable for the same to be used.

 **LINUX**

--Binary installer(.zip) is only available for WIN and MAC, not supported for linux.
+- Binary installer(.zip) is only available for WIN and MAC, not supported for linux.

--General method of package installation is using the source.
+- General method of package installation is using the source.

--Command to check the dependency of a Shared Object i.e. ".so" file
+- Command to check the dependency of a Shared Object i.e. ".so" file
 ```
 > ldd RIBMDB.so
 ```

--Command to install in another folder rather than defaul R LIB using -l(. means in the same directory where you are running the command else you can specify the directory where you want to install the LIBRARY))
+- Command to install in another folder rather than defaul R LIB using -l(. means in the same directory where you are running the command else you can specify the directory where you want to install the LIBRARY))
 ```
 > sudo R CMD INSTALL -l .
 RIBMDB_1.0-20.tar.gz --no-test-load
 ```

--Command to install a package without test load
+- Command to install a package without test load
 ```
 > sudo R CMD INSTALL RIBMDB_1.0-20.tar.gz --no-test-load
 ```

--Command to install a package with args to CONFIGURE
+- Command to install a package with args to CONFIGURE
 ```
 > sudo R CMD INSTALL -c --no-test-load  RIBMDB_1.0-20.tar.gz --configure-args="IBM_DB_HOME=/home/foo/bar/clidriver"
 ```

--Command to test a connection
+- Command to test a connection
 ```
 > db2cli validate -database "sample:waldevdbclnxtst06.dev.rocketsoftware.com:60000" -user newton -passwd A2m8test -connect
 ```

--Connnection variable sample for RR file for test
+- Connnection variable sample for RR file for test
 ```
  "DATABASE=<dbname>;hostname=<HOSTNAME>;PORT=<PORT>;UID=****;PWD=*****"
  ```

--Command to run a R script i.e. Master.R in the PWD
+- Command to run a R script i.e. Master.R in the PWD
 ```
 > Rscript Master.R
 ```

--Command to run R script i.e. Master.R in "/work/foo/R/" directory
+- Command to run R script i.e. Master.R in "/work/foo/R/" directory
 ```
 > Rscript /work/foo/R/Master.R
 ```